How to Remove a News Article from Google | The Discoverability Company

 This is the core of what we do in content removal and broader reputation management.
 We build authoritative web properties, optimize existing assets, publish content that tells your real story, and work to move negative results to page two and beyond.
 It takes time, but it works.
 Most people never look past the first page of Google.

-Related Cleanup
+Related cleanup

 A news article rarely exists in isolation.
 It may have been shared on Reddit, cited on people-search sites like BeenVerified, or scraped by content aggregators.
 Addressing the article itself is necessary but may not be sufficient.
 A thorough approach looks at everywhere the story has been republished or referenced and tackles each source.